sujithkanna/SmileyRating/README.md

 # Smiley Rating
 SmileyRating is a simple rating bar for android.
-It displayes animated smileys as rating icon.
+It displays animated smileys as rating icon.
   - Drawn completely using android canvas
   - Inspired by [Bill Labus](https://dribbble.com/shots/2790473-Feedback)